haimkru/Celluar-gene-by-molecular-exposure-analysis/README.md

 All the used raw code files used for analysis are found in the repository.
 Key ones, such as the ones denoted below, as specifically denoted.

-For a single example of GxE analysis protocl, as done by tensorQTL, please see - plotting_the_example_plot.R for the key file to run tensorQTL to perfrom GxE analysis, please see - run_tensorqtlV2.sh
+For a single example of GxE analysis protocl, as done by tensorQTL, please see - plotting_the_example_plot.R For the key file to run tensorQTL to perfrom GxE analysis at scale, please see - run_tensorqtlV2.sh For the colocolization GxE analysis, please see - coloc_and_viewV4.R

 For any questions or inquires regarding code, please reach out to hkrupkin@stanford.edu and/or smontgom@stanford.edu.